originally posted on Concept Hub

 - A kill-the-messenger of bad news, low-candor, low-confrontational culture

-- Human nature, with it’s capacity for denial, especially if people are already busy or stressed.
+- Humans, with their capacity for denial, especially if people are already busy or stressed.

 The best way for an Enterprise 2.0 advocate to create urgency is to show examples where;